datalad-handbook/book/docs/intro/executive_summary.rst

 Consumption and collaboration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-DataLad lets you consume others datasets or collaborate.
+DataLad lets you consume datasets provided by others, and collaborate with them.
 You can install existing datasets and update them from their sources, or create sibling datasets that you can publish updates to and pull updates from for collaboration and data sharing.

 .. figure:: ../artwork/src/collaboration.svg
    :alt: Consume and collaborate
    :width: 130%
    :target: ../basics/101-120-summary.html

-Additionally, you can get access to ~70TB of publicly available open data collections with :term:`the DataLad superdataset ///`.
+Additionally, you can get access to publicly available open data collections with :term:`the DataLad superdataset ///`.

 Dataset linkage
 ^^^^^^^^^^^^^^^

 Datasets can contain other datasets (subdatasets), nested arbitrarily deep.
-Each dataset has an independent revision history, but can be registered in higher-level datasets.
+Each dataset has an independent revision history, but can be registered at a precise version in higher-level datasets.
 This allows to combine datasets and to perform commands recursively across a hierarchy of datasets, and it is the basis for advanced provenance capture abilities.

 .. figure:: ../artwork/src/linkage_subds.svg